NEW ZEALANDS LARGEST MOTORCYCLE SERIES WITH TOP INTERNATIONAL & NZ RIDERS

 If you are looking for exclusive Cemetery Circuit merchandise, then we got you covered.

-Re-live part of the history with the “Through The Decades – Since 1951” book, A Collection of stunning Photographs & history showcasing Cemetery Circuit through the decades. ( The new edition will be out soon!)
+Re-live part of the history with the “Through The Decades – Since 1951” book, A Collection of stunning Photographs & history showcasing Cemetery Circuit through the decades. ( The new edition out Now!)

 We also have T-shirts for men and women available in most sizes.
 Grab yours now